 Getting your press information to the Media

 For your convenience, there is a compiled listing of mostly print and online media publications with a strong focus on the entertainment and arts field.
-They range anywhere from general interest tabloids to alternative newspapers, to associations and organizations that put out their own member subscribed magazines and scholarly journals.
+They range anywhere from general interest tabloids to alternative newspapers, to associations and organizations that put out their own member-subscribed magazines and scholarly journals.
 If you are ambitious enough to do your own press mailings, you might find this listing useful to your needs.

 Launched in May 2005, Newsmotto.com is a free online press release distribution and publishing service launcher under the beta preview program.
 Companies have to be registered members to post the press releases for free which you can do by clicking this link.

-Relevant Associations & Organizations
+Relevant Associations & Organizations offering guidance on publicity and media

 Asian American Journalists Association (AAJA)